What is a Recovery Community Organization?

 The Association of Recovery Community Organizations (ARCO) at Faces & Voices of Recovery unites and supports the growing network of local, regional and statewide recovery community organizations (RCOs).
 ARCO links RCOs and their leaders with local and national allies and provides training and technical assistance to groups.
 ARCO helps build the unified voice of the organized recovery community and fulfill our commitment to supporting the development of new groups and strengthening existing ones.

-ARCO Leadership academy
+ARCO Leadership Summit

 - Influence public policy decisions by becoming familiar with initiatives affecting recovery, the players that influence policy and programming, and recovery advocacy strategies to impact policy

 - Explore different aspects of developing and sustaining a recovery community organization

 - Learn current practices in recovery community centers, peer services in diverse settings, and mobilizing community constituents

 - Engage in networking and support - becoming part of a national network of recovery community organization leaders in an ongoing learning community of practice.